 - Classes are offered Monday - Thursday beginning at 4 p.m. at SPHIS located at the University of Louisville Health Sciences Center

 Tuition scholarships are available to students who enroll in the MPH program and are from one of the seven border states of Kentucky: Illinois, Indiana, Missouri, Ohio, Tennessee, Virginia, and West Virginia.
 Through this program, students receive a scholarship that pays the difference between resident and non-resident tuition rates.
 Click to download a flyer about this program.

 MPH students are required to complete a practicum experience which consists of 336 hours.
 Students have the ability to seek out a practicum site or select from a list of sites.
 It is a goal of the MPH program to assure that the practicum experience combines didactic learning with practical experience to enable the student to achieve the public health competencies that are necessary to carry out the core functions of public health.
 If your agency or organization is interested in becoming a practicum site, please complete the practicum opportunity form.

 Applications to the MPH program are accepted at www.sophas.org.
 SOPHAS is a centralized application service for schools of public health.

 Who should apply?
 Those seeking careers in public health come from varied backgrounds including, but not limited to: medicine, dentistry, nursing, the life sciences, the social sciences, business and law.
 In order to make the best decision for your educational and professional goals, please contact us to discuss your options.

-Click here to view a PDF of the admission requirements.
+Click here to view a list of the admission requirements.

 Click here to view a PDF of the new MPH curriculum for students graduating in May 2017 or after.

 For Additional Information